Emmotes/ic_spoilers/docs/deekin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Confidence in the Boss** (Guess)
-> When Deekin has 5 or fewer stacks of Story of Doom, he causes monsters to spawn 100% faster.
+> When Deekin has 5 or fewer stacks of Story of Doom, he causes enemies to spawn 100% faster.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>